-Social Security Disability Insurance (SSDI) is a program that pays monthly benefits to adults who become disabled and have worked long enough to meet the "work credits" requirement.
+SSDI is a program that pays monthly benefits to adults who become disabled and have worked long enough to meet the "work credits" requirement.
 It is also available to children who were disabled before the age of 22 and whose parents are retired, disabled or deceased.
-Contact the Social Security Administration, 877-405-6747 or 800-772-1213.

-DUTCHESS COUNTY OFFICE OF PROBATOIN AND COMMUNITY CORRECTIONS
+AND COMMUNITY CORRECTIONS